scania/corporate-ui/README.md

 <p>Do you want to have an introduction to Web Component development at Scania?
 Please throw an e-mail at [the Corporate UI Librarians] (mailto:corporate-ui@scania.com).</p>

 <p>Full Corporate UI documentation <a href="https://www.scania.com/ux-library">available here</a>.</p>

+<h2>Licens</h2>
+<p>The Scania brand identity and the interaction patterns found in this repository are not available on an open source basis.
+Although we have great freedom to make improvements and new components, some changes to interaction patterns and use of colours etc may not be approved.</p>